Subrat0007s/timer-game-using-react/README.md

 # timer-game-using-react
-# in this game you have to stop the timer before it expires.
+# In this game you have to stop the timer before it expires.